jpaju/home-automation/README.md

 - **Data persistence** is handled by mounting `/srv/` directories from host to containers
 - **Systemd** manages the Docker Compose stack as a single service unit
 - **Nginx** provides SSL termination and reverse proxy to containers
+- **Restic** handles automated backups of persistent data to remote storage

 ## External configuration